Computer-Assisted-Clinical-Medicine/UMMPerfusion/README.md

 Platform for Research in Medical Imgaging https://github.com/plaresmedima/PMI-0.4

-if you use this code and the plugin pleae cite:
+If you use this code and the plugin please cite:

 F. Zöllner, G. Weisser, M. Reich, S. Kaiser, S. Schoenberg, S. Sourbron and L. Schad.
 UMMPerfusion: An Open Source software tool for quantitative MRI perfusion analysis in clinical routine.